-The Princeton Review recently included Bryant in their “Top 25 Most Connected Campuses” list.
+The Princeton Review has included Bryant in their “Top 25 Most Connected Campuses” list.
 The entire university campus is Wi-Fi enabled and students are issued laptops for the duration of their studies.
 Even the student lounges have large video wall displays to engage and communicate with the student body.
 “Technology is an important tool in this highly interconnected global economy,” stated Ronald K. Machtley, president of Bryant.

 Bryant has not always been the “wired” leader it is today.
 A particular challenge in the past was communications, as most announcements were delivered in print via overcrowded bulletin boards.
 A few years ago, a bulletin board was set on fire and caused significant damage.
 Bryant knew that the current system wasn’t working – the school administration banned paper notices and turned to Visix for university digital signage powered by AxisTV digital signage software.

 The school installed digital display stations around campus in popular high-traffic areas such as lobbies, corridors and lounges.
 Each digital display station includes two screens – one for administrative use and one for student notices.
-The administration uses AxisTV to deliver class schedule information, school bulletins, and public service announcements.
+The administration uses AxisTV to deliver class schedule information, school bulletins and public service announcements.